-This morning Australia and New Zealand Banking Group (ASX: ANZ) shares will trade ex-dividend for the bank’s 80 cents per share partially franked final dividend.
+Later today Australia and New Zealand Banking Group (ASX: ANZ) will be giving its shareholders an early Christmas present.
+It will be paying eligible shareholders its 80 cents per share 70% franked final dividend.

-The post Where to reinvest your ANZ dividends appeared first on Motley Fool Australia.
+The post Where I would reinvest my ANZ dividends appeared first on Motley Fool Australia.

 When Edward Vesely -- our resident dividend expert -- has a stock tip, it can pay to listen.
 With huge winners like Dicker Data (up 147%) and Collins Food (up 105%) under his belt, Edward is building an enviable following amongst investors that are planning for retirement.